formal-land/formal.land/blog/2024-10-13-class-what-we-do.md

 To ensure your code is secure today, contact us at&nbsp;[&nbsp;📧&#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;](mailto:contact@formal.land)!&nbsp;🚀

 Formal verification goes further than traditional audits to make 100% sure you cannot lose your funds.
-It can be integrated into your CI pipeline to ensure that every commit is correct without doing again a full audit.
+It can be integrated into your CI pipeline to make sure that every commit is correct without running a full audit again.

 We make bugs such as the [DAO hack](https://www.gemini.com/fr-fr/cryptopedia/the-dao-hack-makerdao) ($60 million stolen) virtually impossible to happen again.